jmazzi/crypt_keeper/README.md

  * Surprisingly, MySQL's implementation of AES does not use a random initialization vector.
 The column containing the ciphertext can be indexed and searched quickly.

 * PostgresSQL PGP
  * PGP also uses a random initialization vector which means it generates unique output each time you encrypt plaintext.
-Although the database can be searched by performing row level description and comparing the plaintext, it will not be able to use an index.
+Although the database can be searched by performing row level decryption and comparing the plaintext, it will not be able to use an index.
 A scope or batch is suggested when searching.

 ## How the search interface is used